dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 ### Code example

-Imagine you have a shopping cart class that keeps a private `List&lt;double&gt;` of prices.
+Imagine you have a shopping cart class that keeps a private `List<double>` of prices.
 Add the following:

 * A getter called `total` that returns the sum of the prices
-* A setter that replaces the list with a new one, as long as the new list doesn't contain any negative

-  prices (in which case the setter should throw an `InvalidPriceException`).
+* A setter that replaces the list with a new one, as long as the new list doesn't contain any negative prices (in which case the setter should throw an `InvalidPriceException`).

 <iframe src="{{site.dartpadx}}?id=84561041d263cbd4c92f614eceec85e6"></iframe>